signalfx/signalfx-agent/README.md

 ## Next Steps

-To install Smart Agent on multiple hosts using configuration Management Tools or Packages, go to the Integrations page, and then click the icon of the tool you want to use.
+To install Smart Agent on multiple hosts using Configuration Management Tools or Packages, go to the Integrations page, and then click the icon of the tool you want to use.
+Additional information on Configuration Management tools and Package installations is here.

 To configure monitors to use with Smart Agent in your environment, go to [Monitor Configuration](https://docs.signalfx.com/en/latest/integrations/agent/monitor-config.html).